 |sql.js||7.11 MB||MIT||9 Years||8 Sep 2022|

-While SQLite libraries have many advantages, there are also several potential pitfalls to be aware of:
+While SQL libraries provide many benefits, there are a few pitfalls to be aware of:

 Performance Overheads: The level of abstraction that SQL libraries provide may come with a performance cost.
 Carefully considering the trade-off between ease of use and performance is essential, especially for performance-critical applications.